project1-5/bt/report.md

 I would also create a separate function for the iteration of pieces (peers) as it is already nested in the else block of the endgame check.
 In fact, a return could be made after identifying a peer as endgame to avoid ever having to walk into the else branch.

+RarestFirstSelectionStrategy#getNextPieces:
+Note: The line numbers mentioned are with the manual code coverage logging lines included.
+The first level of breaking up would be to take off lines 114 to 129 as a separate function for randomization.
+The next level can be would be to isolate the logic in lines from 89 to 96 as it iterates through the piece stats to "pack" certain pieces.

+MessagingAgentCompiler#compileType:
+Note: The line numbers mentioned are with the manual code coverage logging lines included.

+1. We can move the validation of function annotations and access modifiers 127-134 to a validateMethod() function
+2. The remaining part is primarily clogged with logging and is a simple enough if-else condition, but given the similarity in the content, it has a minor scope for code re-use by having another method that can be called within the if and else(But the called function will in-turn have an if-else and may take us back to square one).

 Carried out refactoring (optional)

 ## Effort spent